gridclub/GRiD-Constitution/constitution.md

 ### Section D: Special Elections

 In the case of a vacancy in the board, a Special Election will take place on a date agreed upon by a simple majority of the remaining Executive Board Officers.
 Members shall be notified at least two weeks in advance of the nominations for the Special Election.
-Voting shall be open via on-line ballot for the week following the Nomination Period, with candidates assuming their Executive Board positions immediately upon election.
+Voting shall be open via online ballot for the week following the Nomination Period, with candidates assuming their Executive Board positions immediately upon election.

 In addition to graduate student members, Honorary Alums will also be eligible to run for Executive Board Officer positions in a Special Election.
 Honorary Alums will only be eligible for positions which have no graduate student member nominees.